skylab-inc/Lightning/README.md

 // Mount the API router under "/v1.0". app.add("/v1.0", api)

-// NOTE: Errors on all unhandled requests.
+// NOTE: Warnings on all unhandled requests.
 No more hanging clients! app.any { _ in
     return Response(status: .notFound)
 }